High-Risk Home Insurance Companies for 2025

 • Sports equipment

 In particular, Florida, Texas and California residents have unique needs to protect their homes.
-Several coverage options are available in each state if you’re finding it hard to get homeowners insurance.
+Several coverage options are available in each state if you’re having trouble getting homeowners insurance.

-The Sunshine State is prone to hurricanes and high winds, which can do significant damage to your home.
+The Sunshine State is prone to hurricanes and high winds, which can significantly damage your home.
 There are several options for regional insurers with dedicated agents to help you find the best high-risk homeowners insurance coverage to meet your needs, including:

 • Universal Direct: When you get a quote online with Universal Direct, coverages and limits will automatically be recommended based on your home needs.
 Work with a local agent to tailor your policy with optional coverages like water backup, mechanical breakdown and debris removal.